 UNIFORM GENERAL REQUIREMENTS

 Section 1.
 Residential Lots; Use and minimum Square Footage Requirements.
-All lots in The Properties are designated as single family residence lots, and no principal building shall be constructed or erected on any single family residence lot other than one detached single family dwelling not to exceed two (2) stories in height.
-No single family residence lot shall be resubdivided into building lots containing less than Ten Thousand (10,000) square feet.
+All lots in The Properties are designated as single family residence lots, and no principal building shall be constructed or erected on any single family residence lot other than one detached single family dwelling not to exceed one story in height.
+No single family residence lot shall be re-subdivided into building lots containing less than Ten Thousand (10,000) square feet.
 No principal structure shall be erected having a living area of less than 800 square feet for a one-story building, nor less than 1,000 square feet living area for more than a one-story building on any lot in the Existing Property.

 Section 2.
 Building and Fence Setback Requirements.
 On all lots in all Blocks, no principal building and/or enclosed swimming pool shall be erected on any of said lots nearer than twenty-five (25) feet to the front lot line, which is the line abutting the street; nor nearer than six (6) feet to the side lot lines; nor nearer than twenty-five (25) feet to the rear lot line and no swimming pool may be erected nearer than fifteen (15) feet to the rear lot line.
-Provided, however, that the Board of Directors of the Association or the EC, with consent of the Board of Directors, upon written application thereto as provided in Article VI may, with the approval of the City of North Port and/or Sarasota County Building and Zoning Board, approve individual variances from the requirements of this Article IX, Section 2.
-No fence shall be placed in such a manner as to interfere with the natural view and aesthetic beauty which each lot and the community is intended to enjoy.
+Provided, however, that the Board of Directors of the Association or the ECC, with consent of the Board of Directors, upon written application thereto as provided in Article VI may, with the approval of the City of North Port and/or Sarasota County Building and Zoning Board, approve individual variances from the requirements of this Article IX, Section 2. .
 Fences shall run perpendicular to the rear lot line and are not to extend beyond the front of the residence or the front of a residence sharing a common property line.
 The rear lot line is perpendicular to the street of residence.
 Those homes situated on a corner lot in such a manner that the front of the house is not set perpendicular to a rear lot line shall not place a fence in such a manner that the fence would extend beyond the front of any residence sharing a common property line.
-Fences are limited in height to four (4) feet from the base of the residence to the top of the fence and to four feet from the base of the fence to the top of the fence.

 Section 3.
 Minimum Square Footage Defined.
 With respect to all of the foregoing and for the purpose of the covenants set forth in this Declaration of Covenants and Restrictions, the minimum square footage living area residence requirements shall be established and construed as being exclusive of carports, garages, screened porches, patios and outside storage areas.
 Provided, however, that this shall not be construed to permit any portion of the building such as eaves, steps, open patios, wing-walls, etc., to encroach upon another lot or into or upon any easements.
 No travel trailer, mobile-home, motor home, recreational vehicle, tent, storage building, garage, barn or out building erected on any lot shall at any time be used as a residence, temporarily or permanently.